Mangonando/how-long-is-my-playlist/README.md

 ## Why this project?

-When crossfade is enabled in Spotify, each song fades into the next — so the actual listening time is shorter than the sum of all song durations.
+When crossfade is enabled in Spotify, each song fades into the next, the actual listening time is shorter than the sum of all song durations.
 I couldn't find a simple tool to calculate this, so I built one.

 ## Tech Stack